STERLING CONSTRUCTION COMPANY, INC.

 - Board Committee Structure; Composition.
 When appropriate, the Committee will review the Board’s committee structure and composition, and recommend to the Board directors for membership on Board committees and committee chairs.

 - Director Independence.
-At least annually, the Committee shall make recommendations to the Board regarding the determination of the independence of Board members and committee members under NASDAQ and other applicable laws, rules and regulations, including the heightened independence standards for members of the Audit Committee and Compensation Committee.
+At least annually, the Committee shall make recommendations to the Board regarding the determination of the independence of Board members and committee members under NASDAQ and other applicable laws, rules and regulations, including the heightened independence standards for members of the Audit Committee and Compensation and Talent Development Committee.

 - Director Orientation and Education.
 The Committee shall develop and oversee the operation of an orientation program for new directors and determine whether and what form and level of continuing education for directors is appropriate.

 - Director Compensation.
-The Committee shall, with the advice of the Chair of the Compensation Committee, review all director compensation and benefits for service on the Board and any Board committees at least once annually, and make recommendations to the Board concerning the compensation of non-employee directors, committee members, committee chairs and the Chair of the Board.
+The Committee shall, with the advice of the Chair of the Compensation and Talent Development Committee, review all director compensation and benefits for service on the Board and any Board committees at least once annually, and make recommendations to the Board concerning the compensation of non-employee directors, committee members, committee chairs and the Chair of the Board.

 - Director Resignations.
 The Committee shall review any director resignation letter tendered in accordance with the Company’s director resignation policies, as set forth in the Company’s Board Governance Guidelines, and evaluate and recommend to the Board whether such resignation should be accepted.